 - If All Ports in SPAN Mode: When all ports are in SPAN mode, you cannot specify a management IP address during the utility's retrieval process.
-Instead, when prompted, answer that you do not know the IP address to use and the subsequent questions will lead you through the rest of the process. - Offset: When retrieving data you may specify an "offset" in order to avoid attempting to retrieve data that is currently in the process of being overwritten.
+Instead, when prompted, answer that you do not know the IP address to use and the subsequent questions will lead you through the rest of the process. - Offset: When retrieving data while the unit is in operation you may specify an "offset" in order to avoid trying to retrieve data that is currently in the process of being overwritten.
 By default the offset is set to 10 GB, which means that the retrieval will not retrieve any data within 10 GB of the earliest data on the machine.
 In most cases 10 GB is a sufficient offset, however, if your unit is capturing and recording at higher than average speeds, then a larger offset, as much as 100 GB, may be necessary.
-Should you attempt to retrieve data that is in the process of being overwritten, the retrieval request will abort and you will need to start over with a new retrieval request.
+Should you attempt to retrieve data that is in the process of being overwritten, the retrieval request will abort and you will need to begin again with a new retrieval request. - If you need to retrieve large chunks of the earliest recorded data on the machine, to avoid running into an issue with the offset and overwrite (see above) it would be advisable to remove the unit from operation and then retrieve data via a port set to management mode.
+By doing this you can ensure that the unit is not capturing any data during the retrieval process (and therefore, not overwriting). - Please also see CTRL Marker and Performance on page 13.
+Ports with the CTRL marker turned off will not be able to recognize, accept or act on any management packets sent from the management utility, including data retrieval requests.